 Some of the terms are still in use to this day.
 In addition to the ones above, ‘Paddy’ still describes an Irishman, birds-of-a-feather still means people of similar backgrounds, characteristics and interests, and pigheaded still means stubborn.

-An added bonus for the English speaker of today, the book was printed with the typical script of the time, meaning that the letter s was not used yet; instead, the letter f was used instead, turning several ‘sucks’ into several examples of our friend the well-known F-word.
+An added bonus for the English speaker of today: the dictionary uses the typical script of the time, meaning that the letter s did not exist in print; instead, the letter f replaced it, turning several ‘sucks’ into several examples of our friend the well-known F-word.
 It also makes an appearance on the second to last page of the F-words.
 It is the second from the bottom on page 204.

 I wish you much joy in your reading pleasure!
 Are you thinking about how to use this in the classroom?
 Why not show students that English has a rich history of naughty and slang terms.
 Have them figure out which ones are in use.
 Then compare some of these words and saying with sayings and words in their own language.

 Another idea along these lines for the classroom could be to use the film The King’s Speech, specifically the scene where Colin Firth is swearing with Geoffrey Rush.

 Looking for other interesting (or ridiculous) books from previous centuries?
 Why not try English As She Is Spoke, a Portuguese-English dictionary that took a holiday in France.